 - 1. The Service-Learning Experience: Working with your grade 10 and 11 Theology teachers, you will connect to an organization that demonstrates an understanding of, and the ability to practice the Seven Themes of Catholic Social Teaching and The Beatitudes within the context of a dedicated Service-Learning Experience. - 2.
-The Written Paper: The written paper for 2021-2022 will reflect adaptations previously made in response to COVID-related service constraints.
-These required elements and instructions are currently being updated and the final outline of expectations will be provided to you in your junior English class and on the Kennedy Catholic website by late April 2021. - 3.
 The Presentation: As a component of your American Government class, you will develop a presentation for the paper above designed to demonstrate an ability to visually communicate through the use of a multimedia format (PowerPoint, Prezi, etc.).
 You will then make your presentation before a faculty panel.